VoLKyyyOG/COMP30024/Chexers/Implementation Notes.md

 # Implementation Notes

+Re-structure search.py, move.py (whilst obeying specs) to try and get a main.py

+Allow debugging on the board by defining node/position labels, and allow debug_print access to this if it doesn't already

+Can assume we are only tested on solveable configurations!

 ## My updates 20/03/2019 (a copy of the github merge description)
 It's Wednesday, yay I can finally code.
 Few major changes: